-Clients are responsible for the payment of all third-party fees (i.e. custodian fees, brokerage fees, mutual fund fees, transaction fees, etc.).
+Clients are responsible for the payment of all third-party fees (i.e., custodian fees, brokerage fees, mutual fund fees, transaction fees, etc.).
 Those fees are separate and distinct from the fees and expenses charged by PCA.
 Please see Item 12 of this brochure regarding broker-dealer/custodian.

-D. Prepayment of Fees
+D. Prepayment of fees and Termination

-For all asset based fees paid in advance, the fee refunded will be equal to the balance of the fees collected in advance minus the daily rate\ times the number of days elapsed in the billing period up to and including the day of termination. (\The daily rate is calculated by dividing the annual asset-based fee by 365.)
+Either party may terminate the investment advisory agreement, at any time, by providing advance written notice to the other party.
+For all asset-based fees paid in advance, any fee refunded will be equal to the balance of the fees collected in advance minus the daily rate times the number of days elapsed in the billing period up to and including the day of termination.
+(The daily rate is calculated by dividing the annual asset-based fee by 365.)